ronchi/ai_compendium/README.md

 Here is a set of articles that discuss Generative AI in depth.

+##### In General

 - [Gartner Experts Answer the Top Generative AI Questions for Your Enterprise](https://www.gartner.com/en/topics/generative-ai) (This article discusses what Generative AI is, the history, the hype, the reality, and the use cases.)

+##### Legal Aspects

 - [The Generative AI Revolution: Key Legal Considerations for the Consumer Products Industry](https://www.natlawreview.com/article/generative-ai-revolution-key-legal-considerations-consumer-products-industry) (This article discusses the important legal aspects of generative AI systems such as [OpenAI's ChatGPT](https://openai.com/blog/chatgpt), [Microsoft's Copilot](https://adoption.microsoft.com/en-us/copilot/), and similar commercial offerings.)

+##### Rolling Your Own

+- [A Complete Guide to Fine Tuning Large Language Models](https://www.simform.com/blog/completeguide-finetuning-llm/) ("Fine-tuning in large language models (LLMs) involves re-training pre-trained models on specific datasets, allowing the model to adapt to the specific context of your business needs.
+This process can help you create highly accurate language models, tailored to your specific business use cases.")

 ## AI for the Practice of Law
 ## A Few Things That Litigators Should Know About AI